Skip to main content

 Wherever you're from, I think we can all agree that today's internet has some problems.

 Open-source is part of the solution to this, and has often driven & underlaid key innovations on the internet, but it's rarely well funded.
-This results in critical projects either languishing without the support they need (relevant XKCD) which creates security problems and other issues, or projects depending on the backing of larger commercial entities with their own private and sometimes problematic interests.
+This results in critical projects either languishing without the support they need (relevant XKCDopens in a new tab) which creates security problems and other issues, or projects depending on the backing of larger commercial entities with their own private and sometimes problematic interests.

 The internet is going to continue to evolve.
 The EU wants to fund projects, especially open-source projects, to ensure that future evolutions are designed with key issues like privacy & security in mind from the onset, and to ensure that European projects are leading the way in building that.